Bookkeeping vs. Accounting for Small Businesses (What You Actually Need in 2026)

 Do You Need a Bookkeeper, an Accountant, or Both?

-If you’re just starting out or running a small operation, a bookkeeper might be all you need to keep your records in order and stay on top of cash flow.
+If you’re just starting out or managing a small operation, bookkeeping helps you stay organized and keep track of your cash flow.

 When to Hire a Bookkeeper: